OtherAndrew/nextjs-blog/posts/trivia-maze.md

 I worked on Trivia Maze in a group of three.
 As part of this development team, I was responsible for assembling weekly deliverables, writing documentation, creating unit tests, developing the system that translated the maze data into a human-readable image, and implementing the GUI.

+Implementing the various UI elements such as buttons and text fields was straightforward once I got used to using Swing, but I noticed I had a lot of repeated code, which would be exacerbated if I wanted to change how the UI elements looked beyond the default appearance.
+The solution I came up with was to create a separate class that contained methods for generating standard UI elements, as well as the colors we wanted to use throughout the application - the app theme.
+Any UI class would then import this class and gain access to the app theme.

 # Challenges

 We had two diverging implementations of the maze data initially.
 One of which was based on a graph data structure and another which was based on "tiles."